icon

 • Member State can follow their discretion for the labeling requirements of products that are used less-frequently, including smokeless tobacco, pipe tobacco, cigarillos, and cigars.

-• Flavorings in RYO tobacco products and cigarettes that give a different flavor other than tobacco are banned.
+• Flavourings in RYO tobacco products and cigarettes that give a different flavor other than tobacco are banned.

-• The essential flavorings, including sugar that is needed for the manufacture of tobacco products, can still be used.
+• The essential flavourings, including sugar that is needed for the manufacture of tobacco products, can still be used.

-• The use of menthol as a characterizing flavor will be banned from 2020
+• The use of menthol as a characterizing flavour will be banned from 2020

-• A European advisory panel will be introduced to help the Member States assess and determine whether an additive adds a characterizing flavor to tobacco.
+• A European advisory panel will be introduced to help the Member States assess and determine whether an additive adds a characterising flavour to tobacco.

-• Less patronized products such as pipe tobacco, smokeless tobacco, cigarillos, and cigars are exempted from the ban placed on characterizing flavors.
+• Less patronized products such as pipe tobacco, smokeless tobacco, cigarillos, and cigars are exempt from the ban placed on characterising flavours.
 However, if the sales volume increases significantly, the exemption will be revised and lifted.

 • Packaging